roaet/wafflehaus/wafflehaus/resource_filter/README.rst

 ~~~~~~~~

 You wish to block certain methods to a resource.
 This works exceptionally well
-when using the role router to prevent access based on user's role.
+when using a router to block based on some logic.

 Example
 ~~~~~~~